noma4i/air-attack/README.md

 * Return `OK`

-### Limitations
+### Limitations & Thoughts

 * 100 requests per hour / could be changed
 * This is implementations using Redis and is suitable for clustered app.
 * Make sure that you never use rate limit for API using ruby.
-Go safer way with proper API Gateway solitions.
+[Go safer way with proper API Gateway solitions](https://www.nginx.com/blog/microservices-api-gateways-part-1-why-an-api-gateway).

 ### Requirements